Acoustic scattering by two fluid confocal prolate spheroids: Verifications

-With an increase in frequency generally more coefficients are necessary to achieve a converged solution; so for the $5$ kHz case $M = 16$ were sufficient but for $f = 10$ kHz $M = 28$ were necessary.
-Notice that these $M$ values corresponds to a converging solution for the external field $p_s$ of Eq. \eqref{pscatt}.
-It is not guaranteed that the same external $M$-value will be sufficient for a converging solution for the internal fields $p_1$ and $p_2$.
+\azul{As can be seen in the successive panels of the figure, a higher frequency requires both a larger truncation $M$ and more bits of precision to achieve convergence.} An increase in frequency usually means that more coefficients will be required; so for the $5$ kHz case a truncation $M = 16$ was sufficient but for $f = 10$ \azul{and $f = 15$} kHz $M = 28$ \azul{and $M= 40$, respectively,} were necessary.
+Notice that these $M$-values correspond to a converging solution for the external field $p_s$ of Eq. \eqref{pscatt}.
+It is not guaranteed that the same external $M$-value will be \azul{enough} for a converging solution \azul{of} the internal fields $p_1$ and $p_2$.
 In general, the $h \equiv (d/2 )k $ parameter characterize the scattering in a such a way that a higher value of $h$ implies a more oscillatory behavior and consequently more coefficients in the solution are necessary to achieve convergence.

+\azul{ In this case (spheroidal shell tending to spherical shell) a useful property of the $S_{mn}$ wave functions can be used to simplify the error and convergence analysis of the numerical method.
+As said previously, because a spherical shell is isotropic an incidence direction $\eta=-1$ can be used without loss of generality.
+For this particular value all the $S_{mn}$ vanish (a property shared with the opposite angle $\eta=1$) except those corresponding to $m=0$.
+This property is {\it passed on} to the matricial systems so that the only non-null coefficients $A_{mn}$ are the $A_{0n}$ with $n=1,2,...,M$.
+A fixed truncation $M$ requires then the solution of a single $4 (M+1) \times 4(M+1)$ matricial system rather than $M+1$ of them.
+For now on, the matrix of the system \eqref{matricial_system} will be indicated as $Q$ for clarity. }

+\azul{ Taking advantage of this feature, the condition number of the (sole) non-null matrix $Q (m=0)$ corresponding to a given truncation $M$-value is displayed in Figure \ref{fig_verif_cond_spherical} in log-linear scale.
+The top panel shows the case $f = 5$ kHz whereas the middle and bottom ones show $f = 10$ and $f = 15$ kHz.
+Numerical precisions of 128, 256 and 384 bits identified with circles, squares and triangles respectively, were considered for each frequency. }

+\azul{ Excluding the (relative) low precision 128 bits curves the behavior in all cases is qualitatively the same; an exponential growth of the type $\text{Cond}(Q) \sim e^{M^2}$ as can be checked by a numerical curve fitting provided with the ansatz $A e^{B M^2}$, which is shown in solid line in each panel (the values $(A,B)$ resulting from the fitting were $(13.64, 0.0764), (0.01, 0.0412) $ and $(0.0937, 0.0218)$ for $f=5,10,15$ kHz respectively).
+However, for $f=10$ and $f=15$ kHz the curve fitting was only possible for $M > 15$ so the behavior in the entire range of $M$ is maybe more involved. }

+\azul{ Under 128 bit precision and above a certain $M$-value the condition number shows an approximately stalled pattern for all frequencies.
+As will be shown below, this is because errors at the spheroidal function evaluation stage.
+Departures between the 256 and 384 bit precision evaluations can also be observed for $f = 10$ kHz but only for $M \geq 36$.
+Remarkably, the condition number decreases as frequency $f$ increases, although this fact is compensated because higher frequencies require higher $M$-values to converge (notice that the vertical range in each panel is different).
+For example, the $f=5$ kHz case converges for $M=18$ where $\text{Cond}(Q) \sim 4\cdot 10^{11}$ whereas the $f=10$ kHz case reachs convergence for $M=30$ with $\text{Cond}(Q) \sim 1.3\cdot 10^{14}$. }